ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing_running_locally.rst

 Testing an Ansible Collection
 -----------------------------

-If you are testing an Ansible Collection, you need a copy of the collection, preferably a git clone.
+If you are testing an Ansible Collection, you need a copy of the collection, preferably a Git clone.
 For example, to work with the ``community.windows`` collection, follow these steps:

 1. Clone the collection you want to test into a valid collection root: